 The future of SecOps

-Organizations will start to realize that better communication between IT and security teams as well as a closer alignment of goals are necessary if they are to fully benefit from SecOps.
+Organizations will start to realize that better communication between IT and security teams as well as a closer alignment of goals is necessary if they are to fully benefit from SecOps.
 SecOps adoption will start to produce better outcomes when security and IT departments get used to seeing each other as allies rather than obstacles.

 AI and machine learning will play a bigger role in SecOp's strategy going forward.
 To keep ahead of attackers, SecOps teams will need to place more emphasis on threat hunting.